-To be honest, vagina requires upkeep more than any body organ.
-Surprisingly, some of the efforts we put to make it good such as shaving, cleaning and waxing with perfumed powders and soaps only worsens it and causes awful itch, rashes and Vaginal Bumps.
+To be honest, the vagina requires upkeep more than anybody organ.
+Surprisingly, some of the efforts we put to make it well such as shaving, cleaning and waxing with perfumed powders and soaps only worsens it and causes awful itch, rashes, and Vaginal Bumps.

 Have you ever wondered whether the bumps of your vagina are healthy, you are not alone.
 Vaginal bumps are very common, particularly during the years of child-bearing or when you are advancing in age.
 The good news is that, when you notice these symptoms occurring where don’t expect them, there is no need to worry as suggested by Sherry Ross.

 You should be vigilant to note the changes to your skin around this area and seek early medical attention.
 Here are 5 kinds of vaginal bumps that every woman should know about.

 A tender bump near the opening of the vagina